Kim Il Sung Square

 Kim Il Sung Square is a large city square in the Central District of Pyongyang, North Korea, and is named after the country's founding leader, Kim Il Sung.
 The square was constructed in 1954 according to a master plan for reconstructing the capital after the destruction of the Korean War.
 It was opened in August 1954.
 The square is located on the foot of the Namsan Hill, west bank of the Taedong River, directly opposite the Juche Tower on the other side of the river.
-It is the 37th largest square in the world, having an area of about 75,000 square metres (807,293 square feet) which can accommodate a rally of more than 100,000 people.
-The square has a great cultural significance, as it is a common gathering place for concerts, rallies, dances and military parades and is often featured in media concerning North Korea.
+It is the 37th largest square in the world, having an area of about 75,000 m2, which can accommodate a rally of more than 100,000 people.
+The square has great cultural significance, as it is a common gathering place for concerts, rallies, dances, and military parades, and is often featured in media concerning North Korea.

 Overview

 The Kim Il Sung Square is at the center of Pyongyang on the west bank of the Taedong River.
 It is similar in form and design to the Tiananmen Square in Beijing and is used for the same purposes.
-Since the completion of the square, multiple parades have been held to commemorate many different events and also to show the world the military capabilities of North Korea.
+Since the completion of the square, multiple parades have been held to commemorate different events and to show the world North Korea's military capabilities.
 The Kim Il Sung Square is architecturally more refined with its dramatic riverside setting.
 If an observer stands in the square, the Tower of the Juche Idea on the opposite bank appears to be located directly towards the west end of the square, although it is actually across the Taedong River, as with the Workers' Party Monument and the Mansudae Grand Monument.
 This optical effect is created because the square is a few meters lower in the center when compared to the side near the Taedong River.
 Surrounding the square are a number of government buildings, with the Great People's Study House located at the east end of the square.
 At the south end are two flag poles which were installed in 2013 for use in national events.

 Under the square, there is a department store selling products such as toys.

 Kim Il Sung Square is the "kilometre zero" of North Korea from where all national road distances are measured.